Dear James Sales Students and Families,

 If inappropriate clothing is worn to school, students will be sent to the health room to find a solution.
-A solution may be a call home so that clothes/shoes can be brought to school or alternative clothing/shoes will be provided by the health room.
+A solution may be a call home so that clothes/shoes can be brought to school or alternative clothing/shoes may be provided by the health room.

 Each student at James Sales is expected to behave in a positive manner so that ALL students can remain engaged in learning.
 The school climate must be preserved so that students are free from distractions and learning can occur.
 We need your support in maintaining appropriate conduct in school.

-Learning Opportunities: At James Sales, students are expected to be Respectful, Responsible, and Safe.
+At James Sales, students are expected to be Respectful, Responsible, and Safe.
 We understand that elementary school is a time to learn and practice appropriate school behaviors.
 Therefore, students need to be taught what is expected and have opportunities to practice.
 All James Sales staff teach expected behaviors in all areas and positively reinforce positive behaviors.
 When students are not following expectations, James Sales staff will use the following 3-tiered system to respond to misbehaviors.

 Level 1- Mild Infractions: These are minor misbehaviors that can be adequately corrected at the time they occur by the classroom teacher or adult supervisor in a common area.

 Examples of Level 1 behaviors: minor disruptions, not completing assignments, not participating, minor disrespect, running in the hallways, rule infractions in the classroom or common area.

 Staff Response: On the Spot, Low Intensity Positive Strategies (examples: verbal reminder, proximity, ignoring, reassurance, use a timer, etc.)